rhr/ivy/doc/source/using.rst

 ..
 TODO:: Add citation for tree

-The following example uses a consensus tree fro Sarkinen et al. 2013 and Ziegler et al. unpub. data.
+The following example uses a consensus tree from Sarkinen et al. 2013 and Ziegler et al. unpub. data.

 Note: This function requires that the root node have a length that is not none.